-C. The Potential Harm To John Doe's Privacy Interests Outweighs The Public Interest In Disclosure Of The Personnel Records
+C. Serious Invasion of Privacy Interest: The Potential Harm To John Doe's Privacy Interests Outweighs The Public Interest In Disclosure Of The Personnel Records

+The third Hill factor requires a serious invasion of the right to privacy, with the Court looking to whether the violation of the plaintiff's privacy interest is "sufficiently serious in [its] nature, scope, and actual or potential impact to constitute an egregious breach of the social norms underlying the privacy right."
+Hill, supra, 7 Cal.4th 1, 37.
 There is an "inherent tension between the public's right to know and the society's interest in protecting private citizens (including public servants) from unwarranted invasions of privacy.
 One way to resolve this tension is to try to determine the extent to which disclosure of the requested item of information will shed light on the public agency's performance of its duty."
 Los Angeles Unified Sch.
 Dist. v.
-Superior Ct., 228 Cal.App.4th 222, 241 (2014).
+Superior Ct., 228 Cal.
+App.
+4th 222, 241 (2014).

 Complaints and the related investigation reports are subject to disclosure if discipline was imposed, even if that discipline was limited to a letter of reprimand.
-Marken, 202 Cal.App.4th at 1254-55, 1274-76.
+Marken, 202 Cal.
+App.
+4th at 1254-55, 1274-76.
 On the other hand, in the absence of such discipline imposed, only when personnel documents contain allegations of misconduct that are both "substantial" in nature and "well-founded," courts have tipped the scales in favor of the public interest in disclosure and against individual privacy interests.
-Associated Chino Tchrs., 30 Cal.App.5th at 541-43.
+Associated Chino Tchrs., 30 Cal.
+App.
+5th at 541-43.
 "Substantial allegations" is a term of art, referring only to alleged violence, threats of violence, or sexual-type of misconduct.
 Ibid.
 In determining whether the allegations are "well-founded," courts examine the personnel documents for "sufficient indicia of reliability to support a reasonable conclusion that the complaint was well founded."
 Ibid.

-1. John Doe Was Never Disciplined For Purposes Of Disclosure Under The CPRA

-In this case, John Doe was never disciplined for any of the conduct alleged or otherwise described in the Personnel Records.
-John Doe was placed on a non-disciplinary paid administrative leave while the District was investigating the misconduct complaints against him; the Notice of Paid Administrative Leave expressly stated, "The decision to place you on paid leave is not disciplinary in nature."
+1. John Doe Was Never Disciplined For Purposes Of Disclosure Under The CPRA leave while the District was investigating the misconduct complaints against him; the Notice of Paid Administrative Leave expressly stated, "The decision to place you on paid leave is not disciplinary in nature."
 NOL (PDF p.
 79).
 After completing its own investigation of the misconduct complaints, the CTC sent a letter to John Doe stating that: "The Committee of Credentials, after careful review and consideration of the materials contained in your file, has determined to close its investigation and to recommend no adverse action at this time."
 NOL (PDF pp. 3-15).